As we talked, I came to see it from his point of view.

 Stories have so much power to teach, if they’re done well.

-Bear Says Thanks (affiliate link), by Karma Wilson and Jane Chapman is done exceptionally well.
+Bear Says Thanks (ad), by Karma Wilson and Jane Chapman is done exceptionally well.
 Perfect for Thanksgiving, this simple, beautifully illustrated picture book is about a bear who wants to host a feast.
 Except his cupboard is bare.

 One by one, his friends show up with various dishes to share.
 To each of them, Bear says “thanks.”
 In the end, they spread out a quilt on the floor of bear’s den, and sit down to eat together.